Fried Chicken is the new Pork Belly.

 you can think about more Old Bay, cayenne, turmeric, whole wheat flour, cornmeal, cornflake crumbs

 Lift the chicken out of the "buttermilk", drain off excess.
 Put one piece at a time into the seasoned flour and shake well.
 Put pieces to dry on rack.
-Dry 45 minutes (or 2 hours, or overnight)
+Dry 45 minutes or up to 24 hours )

 Add the chicken, don't crowd them, turning occasionally until they are a deep caramel brown.
 About 20 minutes total.
 I was very happy to have a deep fry thermometer, but it kept falling into the oil.
 And I was very glad I had a splatter guard.
 I used an instant read to check inside, but when the pieces look done take them out and put back on rack.